 The good news: Broken heart syndrome is usually treatable.
 Most people who experience it make a full recovery within weeks, and they’re at low risk for it happening again (although in rare cases it can be fatal).

 What To Look For: Signs and Symptoms

 The most common signs and symptoms of broken heart syndrome are angina (chest pain) and shortness of breath.
 You can experience these things even if you have no history of heart disease.

-Arrhythmias (irregular heartbeats) or cardiogenic shock also may occur with broken heart syndrome.
+Arrhythmias (abnormal heartbeats) or cardiogenic shock also may occur with broken heart syndrome.
 Cardiogenic shock is a condition in which a suddenly weakened heart can’t pump enough blood to meet the body’s needs, and it can be fatal if it isn’t treated right away.
-(When people die from heart attacks, cardiogenic shock is the most common cause of death.)
+When people die from heart attacks, cardiogenic shock is the most common cause.

 Heart attack and broken heart syndrome: What’s the difference?

 Some signs and symptoms of broken heart syndrome differ from those of heart attack.
 In broken heart syndrome, symptoms occur suddenly after extreme emotional or physical stress.
 Here are some other differences:

 - EKG (a test that records the heart’s electric activity) results don’t look the same as the EKG results for a person having a heart attack.

 - Blood tests show no signs of heart damage.